 - Increasing the size of DNA databases actually raises the likelihood of false matches.
-Recent studies have confirmed that matches between DNA profiles from different people are far from impossible, including between close relatives, which would lead to false arrests and convictions. - Increasing the size of a databank also increases the possibility of ethnic bias, meaning that the overrepresentation of particular ethnic groups in the criminal justice system - and thus also in the DNA databank - may lead to a disproportionate number of arrests of innocent people within that ethnic group. - Requiring DNA collection from people who have only been charged but not convicted of a crime raises serious due process concerns and calls into question the fundamental commitment to the doctrine of presumed innocence. - Privacy concerns related to the practice of DNA collection in general cannot be overstated.
+Recent studies have confirmed that matches between DNA profiles from different people are far from impossible, including between close relatives, which would lead to false arrests and convictions. - Increasing the size of a databank also increases the possibility of ethnic bias, meaning that the overrepresentation of particular ethnic groups in the criminal justice system and thus also in the DNA databank may lead to a disproportionate number of arrests of innocent people within that ethnic group. - Requiring DNA collection from people who have only been charged but not convicted of a crime raises serious due process concerns and calls into question the fundamental commitment to the doctrine of presumed innocence. - Privacy concerns related to the practice of DNA collection in general cannot be overstated.
 DNA inherently contains the most personal information about any person, including predictive information about a person's predisposition to illnesses or certain behaviors of which the individual themselves may not have knowledge.
 Requiring persons convicted of only minor crimes or arrested but not convicted of any crime is needlessly invasive. - There is no quantitative evidence supporting the hypothesis that expanded DNA databases will lead to more "cold hits" - unexpected matches that occur when evidence from old, unsolved cases are compared against a databank - because the state does not track such matches to conviction.

-It is the ACLU of Virginia's belief that the proposed expansion under the Crime Commission's review, to include additional Class One misdemeanors, raises serious constitutional concerns and could expose the Commonwealth to costly, detrimental legal actions.
-I urge you and other members of the Commission to reject any proposals to expand DNA collection within the criminal justice system and instead consider supporting the roll-back some of the intrusive, problematic provisions already codified, including mandatory collections for violent felony arrests.
+The ACLU of Virginia's believes the proposed expansion of the databank to include additional Class One misdemeanors raises serious constitutional concerns and could expose the Commonwealth to costly, detrimental legal actions.
+I urge you to veto these bills and instead consider supporting the roll-back